oterrab/portfolio-projects/sql/oracle-sql-course/README.md

 <details>
 <summary>
 Click here this section!
-I've decided to hidden this because its very introductory.
+I've decided to hide this because its very introductory.

 </summary>